apache/tvm-rfcs/rfcs/0077-layout-transform-padding.md

 sequential buffer
 access](#new-utility-reorder-loops-according-to-buffer).

-In TE, the producer is the stage that outputs the transformed tensor.
-In TIR, the producer is the block that writes to all values of the pre-transformation tensor.
+In TE, the write stage of a buffer is the stage that outputs the transformed tensor.
+In TIR, the write stage of a buffer is any block that writes to all values of the pre-transformation tensor.

-### New Primitive - Add buffer constraint

-Similar to `Schedule.set_axis_separators`, this adds an annotation to an existing buffer, and can be used independently of `transform_layout`.
-This can be useful for hardware that provides a default value for out-of-bounds reads (e.g. texture memory clamping on a GPU).

 ### New Utility - Reorder Loops According to Buffer